argoproj/argo-cd/docs/developer-guide/contributing.md

 * `make dep-ui`

-ArgoCD recently migrated to Go modules.
+Argo CD recently migrated to Go modules.
 Usually, dependencies will be downloaded on build time, but the Makefile provides two targets to download and vendor all dependencies:

 * `make mod-download` will download all required Go modules and
-* `make mod-vendor` will vendor those dependencies into the ArgoCD source tree
+* `make mod-vendor` will vendor those dependencies into the Argo CD source tree

 ### Generate API glue code and other assets

-ArgoCD relies on Google's [Protocol Buffers](https://developers.google.com/protocol-buffers) for its API, and this makes heavy use of auto-generated glue code and stubs.
+Argo CD relies on Google's [Protocol Buffers](https://developers.google.com/protocol-buffers) for its API, and this makes heavy use of auto-generated glue code and stubs.
 Whenever you touched parts of the API code, you must re-generate the auto generated code.

 * Run `make codegen`, this might take a while
 * Check if something has changed by running `git status` or `git diff`